nirmash/CosmosDBGraphREST/CosmosDBGraphREST/GraphFunc/README.md

  - Follow the steps in [this link](https://docs.microsoft.com/en-us/azure/cosmos-db/create-graph-gremlin-console#create-a-database-account) to create a new Database.
 No need to follow the other steps in the doc.
   - Follow the steps in [this link](https://docs.microsoft.com/en-us/azure/cosmos-db/create-graph-gremlin-console#add-a-graph) to add a new Graph.
 No need to follow the other steps in the doc.

-  **Note: The term Graph and Collection interchangable in this blog**
+  **Note: The term Graph and Collection interchangeable in this blog**

 2. Copy the URI and one of the keys in the Keys screen of your Cosmos DB Database (click the Keys menu item on the left).
 You will use them later.
 3. Create a new [Azure Functions App](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-function-app-portal#create-a-function-app).